hyperledger/fabric/docs/source/style_guide.md

 **Tutorials should have a list of steps at the top.**

 A list of steps (with links to the corresponding sections) at the beginning of a tutorial helps users find particular steps they're interested in.
-For an example, check out [Use private data in Fabric](./private-data/private-data.html).
+For an example, check out [Using Private Data in Fabric](./private_data_tutorial.html).

 **"Fabric", "Hyperledger Fabric" or "HLF"?**